 We spent the whole day following Hall’s Creek south, including the stunning and popular Hall’s Creek Narrows.
 Other than in the Narrows, much of this section was on unmarked use trails on the banks rather than in the creekbed itself.
 There were a few places that required short thrashes through tamarisk, and the Narrows required occasional wading in knee to thigh deep water; this section is also described by the NPS.

 We headed north up Stevens Canyon and joined Steve Allen’s Canyoneering 3 Hike #22, which led us out of Stevens, over a pass, and down into upper Fold Canyon.
 There we spent several hours of glorious slickrock walking on the top of the fabulous Wingate Formation.
 There is a 70 foot section of 4th class slickrock to ascend exiting Stevens.
-Some people have reported being intimidated by the notorious “sand slide” that is found just before dropping into the bottom of Fold.
+Some people have reported being intimidated by the notorious and exposed “sand slide” that is found just before dropping into the bottom of Fold.

 We used our own exit route north out of Fold Canyon, climbing a set of class 4 Moqui steps we had found on our 1992 trip.
 This exit from Fold was a critical link, without which our entire loop would not have been possible.
+We are not aware of any other routes up to the west rim of Fold Canyon in the vicinity.

 We then reconnected with Allen’s Escalante South Route in the minor unnamed canyon north of Fold.
 We followed Allen’s clever routing until it was time to stop for the day; we camped near some beautiful Navajo domes.

 We soon left Allen’s routing and made our way easily to the top of the Waterpocket Fold.
-Once on top, we followed our own cross-country route north, heading the ends of several tributary canyons to Moody Canyon.
+Once on top, we followed our own cross-country route north, heading the eastern ends of several tributary canyons to Moody Canyon.
 Our goal was an unnamed canyon described in Green’s Moody Canyons and the Fold trip report.
 He had accessed this canyon from its northwest side but we approached it from the southeast.
 Prior to the trip, we had mapped a potentially easier access point into this canyon; we found a couple of old cowboy cairns and tin cans in our proposed descent gulch, so were immediately confident it would work.

 We descended the un-named canyon down to Middle Moody Canyon.
 We were lucky that recent rains had replenished numerous small potholes, as upper Middle Moody and the remaining section of the route have no reliable water sources.